jpweiss/code-sample.nl-fit/src/libs/fortlib/README.md

 functor call) and converts the return status to an enum with self-explanatory tag names.

+`FitLM` has Doxygen-generated source-code documentation containing a more mathematical explanation of its use.

-Nevertheless, `FitLM` still has some unsatisfying requirements:
+However, `FitLM` still has some unsatisfying requirements:

 * It still requires a C function-pointer ... not a C++ function-pointer ... that will be called from a FORTRAN library.